What goes into your comprehensive financial plan?

 My hope is that through my accomplishments and continual learning, I will one day be deemed an authority or expert in financial planning and investment management.

 Personally, I will always feel like there is more to learn and more to understand about investing, financial markets and financial planning.
 With each book, I often find ten more to add to my Amazon wish list.
-This commitment to continual learning ensures I will always be searching for improved solutions and a deeper understanding of subjects that apply to financial planning.
+This commitment to continual learning ensures I will always be searching for improved solutions and a deeper understanding of subjects that apply to financial planning, and new ways to help you.

-There will be no sales of financial products and the FCA does not regulate my service.
+There will be no sale of financial products.
+As such, the FCA does not regulate my services.
 The FCA regulates the sale and promotion of financial products.
-From experience, in many cases I have found the description ‘financial adviser’ to be very misleading, when there are many who should be very clearly labelled ‘financial promoters’.

 This separation from product sales makes me truly unbiased, but I am therefore not regulated by the UK Financial Conduct Authority and will not (and cannot) provide specific product recommendations to you.